Max Kepler Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

+- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.

-- The White Sox have the 29th-ranked team ERA among all MLB pitching staffs (5.80).
+- The White Sox have a 5.74 team ERA that ranks 29th across all MLB pitching staffs.

-- The White Sox give up the second-most home runs in baseball (49 total, 1.6 per game).
+- The White Sox surrender the second-most home runs in baseball (50 total, 1.6 per game).

-- Cease (2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.
+- Giolito gets the start for the White Sox, his seventh of the season.
+He is 1-2 with a 4.15 ERA and 34 strikeouts through 34 2/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander tossed four innings against the Tampa Bay Rays, allowing six earned runs while surrendering nine hits.
+- His last time out came on Friday against the Tampa Bay Rays, when the righty went 6 2/3 innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.